microsoft/fast/sites/fast-creator/specs/site.spec.md

 Each library will be defined by a configuration which includes the web components themselves, data examples that will be used when a component is added, the tag name of the components and the display name.
 See the [typings](./app/configs/typings.ts) file for the interface.

-When a user adds a library to a project, this library configuration will be dynamically imported.
-Available libraries will be referenced in a dictionary file, this file will be used to create a UI.
+When a user adds a library to a project, the library configuration will be dynamically imported.
+Available libraries will be referenced in a dictionary file, the configuration file will be used to create a UI.

 Available libraries file:
 ```typescript